Do you feel like your Pinterest strategy isn’t bringing the results you need?

 There’s no straightforward answer to this, really.
 You need to experiment what works best for you.

-I usually create 2-3 pin designs for each article I publish.
-This allows me to see what types of designs perform better for a given topic I write about.
+I usually create 2 to 3 pin designs for each article I publish.
+This allows me to see what types of designs perform better for a given topic.

-If they take off well, I create 1-2 more pins about two weeks later.
+If a specific design takes off, I create 1-2 similar pins about a month later.
 And if they take off again, I just rinse and repeat.

 You don’t need to create a dozen pins for every blog post you publish.